 A Brief Look at Mold in Residential and Commercial Properties

-The Environmental Protection Agency (EPA) has strict guidelines to ensure the protection of human health along with the environment.
-Part of that mission pertains to compliance standards regarding mold — especially in homes and commercial buildings.
+The Environmental Protection Agency (EPA) has strict guidelines to ensure the protection of human health and the environment.
+Part of that mission pertains to compliance standards regarding mold, especially in homes and commercial buildings.

 So, What Is Mold, and Why Does It Grow in a Residential or Commercial Structure?

-Mold is natural and comes from environmental factors such as dead organic matter like dead trees and fallen leaves.
-It flourishes in the wild and plays a major role in breaking down biomass and decomposing organic material.
+Mold is natural and comes from environmental factors such as dead organic matter, such as dead trees and fallen leaves.
+It flourishes in the wild and is a major player in breaking down biomass and decomposing organic material.
 While it’s an essential part of our ecosystem, it’s not something you want growing in your home.

-Through tiny spores that float through the air, mold reproduces and multiplies rapidly when they land on wet or moist areas.
+Through tiny spores that float through the air, mold reproduces and multiplies rapidly when it lands on wet or moist areas.

 Why Does Mold Cause Health Issues?

-Many health problems that stem from mold are because of the allergens that mold produces, along with irritants and sometimes even toxins.
-These potential issues can cause allergic reactions, asthma complications, and irritation to the eyes, nose, throat, lungs, and even skin of those who become exposed.
+Many health problems stem from mold, which produces allergens, irritants, and sometimes even toxins.
+These potential issues can cause allergic reactions, asthma complications, and irritation to the eyes, nose, throat, lungs, and even skin of those exposed.

-Sometimes, reactions to mold can be immediate, while other times, it may be delayed or even ongoing depending on the individual.
-Because allergies to mold are so common, many residents face health issues when dealing with areas that are rich in these fungi.
+Reactions to mold can sometimes be immediate, while other times, depending on the individual, they may be delayed or even ongoing.
+Because allergies to mold are so common, many residents face health issues when dealing with areas rich in these fungi.

 When to Get Rid of Mold

-The first step to getting rid of a mold issue is to determine the scale and severity of the problem.
-Because mold feeds on moisture and can quickly spread out of control, it’s crucial that it’s dealt with straight away.
+The first step in eliminating mold is determining its scale and severity.
+Because mold feeds on moisture and can quickly spread out of control, it’s crucial to deal with it immediately.

-Now, it’s possible to manage smaller mold issues (around 10 square feet) without the need for an expert or hired service.
-That being said, there are plenty of stipulations that require professional involvement — especially in schools, municipalities, and commercial buildings.
+Now, minor mold issues (around 10 square feet) can be managed without the need for an expert or hired service.
+That being said, plenty of stipulations require professional involvement, especially in schools, municipalities, and commercial buildings.

 Water Damage

-If there is significant water damage, the mold issue more than likely covers more than 10 square feet.
+If there is significant water damage, the mold issue will likely cover more than 10 square feet.
 In that case, take a look at the EPA’s Mold Remediation in Schools and Commercial Buildings Guide.
-It’s a great tool for determining damage even though it focuses on schools and commercial structures.
+It’s a great tool for determining damage, even though it focuses on schools and commercial structures.

 Mold in Ventilation

-Sometimes, mold can make its way into the heating, air conditioning, or ventilation components of your home (or possibly near the intake).
+Sometimes, mold can make its way into your home’s heating, air conditioning, or ventilation components (or possibly near the intake).
 A professional with mold certification by the EPA will likely need to perform cleanup and ensure that all contaminants are out of your systems.
 Running the HVAC system during this time could spread mold throughout the home or building, widening the problem.

 Mold Caused By Sewage

-Mold or water damage that came about as a result of contaminated water requires an expert.
+Mold or water damage caused by contaminated water requires an expert.
 Not only can this type of mold be especially toxic, but it’s also much harder to clean and get rid of properly.
-For this very reason, professional mold assessment and removal is necessary for safe elimination.
+For this very reason, professional mold assessment and removal are necessary for safe elimination.

 Health Issues

-It should be reasonably obvious, significant enough mold issues that cause health concerns should be taken care of immediately.
+It should be reasonably obvious that significant enough mold issues that cause health concerns should be handled immediately.
 As mentioned, mold is a common allergen and can even be toxic.
-A bad mold infestation can cause a wide variety of symptoms and can be extremely uncomfortable for residents or visitors.
+A bad mold infestation can cause a wide variety of symptoms and can be highly uncomfortable for residents or visitors.
 Professional mold removal should be of the utmost importance if health issues present themselves.

 How is Mold Removed

-There are plenty of ways in which mold is cleaned up and removed.
+There are plenty of ways to clean up and remove mold.
 If it’s a DIY project, safety is always of the utmost importance.
-While mold may be properly removed, it can leave staining that may require replacing or maintenance to return a surface to its original state.
+While mold may be adequately removed, it can leave staining that may require replacing or maintenance to return a surface to its original state.

 Some helpful home removal tips are:

-• Use detergent and water to scrub mold off of any hard surfaces and allow it to dry completely so that the mold does not spread
+• Use detergent and water to scrub mold off any hard surfaces, and allow it to dry completely so that the mold does not spread

 • Take note of any porous areas or absorbent materials that have mold growth (ceiling tiles, carpeting, etc.).
-You’ll need to throw these out as they are nearly impossible to clean to completion.
+You’ll need to throw these out as they are nearly impossible to clean thoroughly.

 • Refrain from painting or adding caulk to any surfaces that contain mold.
 Mold can cause new layers of paint to peel, so all mold must be adequately cleaned off before painting.

-• Mold is caused by moisture, which means that water problems and leaks are likely the suspects.
+• Mold is caused by moisture, so water problems and leaks are likely the suspects.
 Fix these to prevent further issues.

 • Take safety precautions and avoid exposure by wearing the appropriate clothing when cleaning up mold.